Dr-Eti/RtarD-Tarjans_DFS_in_R/README.md

-This is an R implementation of Tarjan's algorithm for finding Strongly Connected Components (SCC) in a digraph by Depth-First Search (DFS)
+This is an R implementation of Tarjan's algorithm for finding Strongly Connected Components (SCC) in a digraph by Depth-First Search (DFS).
-It is coupled with the problem of finding a block-triangular permutation for the adjacency of the associated digraph (works under certain conditions)
+It is coupled with the problem of finding a block-triangular permutation for the adjacency matrix of the associated digraph (works under certain conditions)
 Please not this code was developed from scratch for the purpose of self-study.
 It is based on my own reading of the original pseudocode and makes no claims with regards to performance.

 Useful references